-We hold units in investment funds and limited partnerships managed by third-party asset managers.
+We hold units in investment funds and limited partnerships managed by third-party asset managers and related parties.
+The preceding table includes our investments in all investment funds, including exchangetraded funds and our investments in certain limited partnerships.
+Some of these investment funds and limited partnerships are structured entities.
+For all investment funds and limited partnerships, our maximum exposure to loss is equivalent to the carrying amount of our investment in the fund or partnership.
 Our investments in fund units and limited partnership units generally give us an undivided interest in the investment performance of a portfolio of underlying assets managed or tracked to a specific investment mandate for investment purposes.
-We do not have control over investment funds or limited partnerships that are structured entities since we do not have power to direct their relevant activities.
+We do not have control over third-party managed investment funds or limited partnerships that are structured entities since we do not have power to direct their relevant activities